port-labs/port-docs/docs/guides/all/ingest-software-bill-of-materials-sbom-into-your-catalog.md

 ---
-sidebar_position: 7
+description: Ingests software bill of material (SBOM) in your `SBOM.json` or `SBOM.xml` file using Port's GitHub file ingesting feature.
+displayed_sidebar: null
-description: Ingest software bill of material (SBOM) into your catalog
+title: Ingest software bill of material (SBOM) into your catalog
 ---

 import Tabs from "@theme/Tabs"